Undergraduate minors: geographic information science; geography

 Social Science Analytics

-The Department of Geographical and Sustainability Sciences collaborates with the Departments of Political Science, Sociology, and Statistics and Actuarial Science (College of Liberal Arts and Sciences) to offer the undergraduate program in social science analytics.
+The Department of Geographical and Sustainability Sciences collaborates with the Departments of Political Science, Sociology and Criminology, and Statistics and Actuarial Science (College of Liberal Arts and Sciences) to offer the undergraduate program in social science analytics.
 The Department of Political Science administers the certificate; see the Certificate in Social Science Analytics in the Catalog.

-The Department of Geographical and Sustainability Sciences collaborates with the Departments of Biology, Earth and Environmental Science (College of Liberal Arts and Sciences), Civil and Environmental Engineering (College of Engineering), and Urban and Regional Planning (Graduate College) as well as the Tippie College of Business to offer the undergraduate program in sustainability.
+The Department of Geographical and Sustainability Sciences collaborates with the Departments of Biology, Earth and Environmental Science (College of Liberal Arts and Sciences), Civil and Environmental Engineering (College of Engineering), and Planning and Public Affairs (Graduate College) as well as the Tippie College of Business to offer the undergraduate program in sustainability.
 The certificate is administered by University College; see the Certificate in Sustainability in the Catalog.